-History of the library building:
+History of the Library:

 Congregational Church to be used as a chapel.